HTML Tags

 Brief Overview of HTML Tags

+HTML tags, also known as elements, are essential for creating web pages.
+They act as containers for content or other HTML tags and instruct the web browser on how to format and display that content.
 HTML tags are enclosed within angle brackets (< and >) and are usually written in pairs, with an opening tag and a closing tag.
-The opening tag signifies the start of the element, while the closing tag denotes its end.
-For example, the paragraph element is represented by the opening tag <p> and the closing tag </p>.
-The content that falls within these tags will be displayed as a paragraph on the web page.
+For example, a paragraph element is represented by the opening tag <p> and the closing tag </p>.
+The content between these tags will be displayed as a paragraph.

 Basic Structure of an HTML Document